apache/datasketches-website/docs/Graduation/GraduationCheckList.md

 	   * Apache Pig
 	   * Nielsen.com
 	   * Amazon AWS (in process)
-	* We recently added a new committer on August 17, 2020.
+	* We recently added a new committer on August 17, 2020 and have two more in process.
 * Take responsible collective action
 	* We post major issues for disscussion and vote on our dev@ mailing list.
 * Demonstrate ability to disagree in public on technical matters without destroying personal relationships